 During our body’s development, there is a great deal of overlap of nerve supply to all these structures.
 This makes it nearly impossible for the brain to distinguish between injury to one structure versus another.

-For example, a torn or herniated disc can feel identical to a bruised muscle or ligament injury.
+For example, a torn or herniated disc can feel identical or similar to a bruised muscle or ligament injury.
 This is where an examination into the cause of the pain is important.

 This pain can be a very sharp to a dull ache.
 It may occur all the time, or it may come and go.
 It also varies in intensity from very mild to extremely severe.
 One patient may report that his/ her lower back is only sore when having been seated for a long time, or after working in the garden.
 Another patient may report severe, debilitating pain and need assistance to walk or stand, or even to get up from a sitting position.
 While one patient is perfectly straight, the other is bent over and locked in a crooked posture.
 The one thing that is common in these conditions is that the pain is restricted to the lower back area.